Fukaya A_\infty structures associated to Lefschetz fibrations. II

 Hence, $\mathit{CF}^*(M,H)$ is isomorphic to the Morse complex of $H$ (this continues to hold when signs are taken into account).
 Moreover, when defining the BV operator, one may choose $(H_{r,s,t},J_{r,s,t}) = (H,J)$, in which case there are no isolated solutions of \eqref{eq:bv-equation}, since $r$ can be changed freely.
 Hence, $\delta$ itself vanishes.

-\begin{remark} We have proved that the BV operator is zero on the chain level, for a specific kind of Hamiltonian and almost complex structure.
-Suppose that we have made two choices $(H_{\pm}, J_{\pm})$ to which our argument applies, leading to $\delta_{\pm} = 0$.
-From \eqref{eq:compatibility-with-delta}, we get a degree $-2$ chain map between the associated Floer complexes, which is canonical up to chain homotopy.
-One can show that, for $(H_{\pm},J_{\pm})$ within a slightly more precisely defined class, this map is always nullhomotopic; which means that ``the chain level BV operator is trivial in a homotopically unique sense''. \end{remark}
+We have proved that the BV operator is zero on the chain level, for a specific kind of Hamiltonian and almost complex structure.
+One can be slightly more precise about the meaning of this vanishing result; for that, it is convenient to introduce some simple algebraic language.

+\begin{setup} (i) Suppose that we have a chain complex $(C^*,d)$ together with a chain endomorphism $\delta$ of degree $-1$.
+Recall that a nullhomotopy for $\delta$ is a map $\chi: C^* \rightarrow C^{*-2}$ satisfying $d\chi - \chi d = \delta$.
+Two nullhomotopies are called equivalent if the difference between them is a nullhomotopic chain map of degree $-2$.
+Equivalence classes are called {\em homotopy trivializations} of $\delta$.